Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 Garden Bed Preparation

-- Processed Topsoil – Screened for consistency, perfect for new beds
+- Processed Topsoil — screened for consistency, good for new beds and raised areas

-- Organic Processed Topsoil – Enhanced with organic material for better plant growth
+- Organic Processed Topsoil — blended with organic material for better plant growth and drainage

-- Champion Leaf Compost – Adds vital nutrients and improves soil structure
+- Champion Leaf Compost — adds nutrients and improves soil structure over time

 When preparing beds: